Home :: Safe Travel :: Dangerous Places

 For many excruciating minutes, we drove in circles, expecting to be blown up at any moment.
 I remember praying - I don't do that often - and I recall the visceral certitude that I would never see my family again.
 It's a knowledge that went beyond my head and heart right into my cells.
 I understood what it meant to have your insides liquefy.

-We of course did find our way out but I still recall that sour taste of fear more than a decade later.
+We of course did find our way out but I still recall that sour taste of fear more than two decades later.

 So, about that war zone